dilettacal/simple_nmt/README.md

-# Simple Neural Machine Translator with PyTorch
+# Vanilla LSTM Neural Machine Translator with PyTorch

 Seminar Project in A.I. in the Robotics
 Bachelor of Science - Angewwandte Informatik HTW Berlin